OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### TensorFlow

-[TensorFlow](https://www.tensorflow.org/) is an open source software library for numerical computation using data flow graphs.
+[TensorFlow](https://www.tensorflow.org/) is an open-source software library for numerical computation using data flow graphs.
 It has a built-in gradient computation, many supported operations from simple matrix addition or multiplication to pre-implemented convolution or sampling layers, optimizers from `GradientDescentOptimizer` to `AdamOptimizer`, ability to run on GPUs and TPUs and many more which makes it one of the most popular tools for building neural network models.

 The program starts with loading weights of pre-trained VGG network and building a computational graph.
 A nice thing is that a single graph and a single TensorFlow Session can be used for handling different user inputs which makes initialization time much faster.